 The plant grows an average of 40 feet high, but some Post oak trees reach as tall as 108 feet depending on the species.
 Most post oak trees are between 40 and 70 feet wide.
 The trunk diameter is between 1 and 2 feet in many cases, but some post oaks are smaller.
 These trees grow well in sandy, dry, or rocky soil and are often found in Massachusetts, Pennsylvania, Iowa, and southern regions like Texas and northern Florida.
 The trees are also adaptable in malnourished soil, but it's best to drain the soil often and supply the soil with nutrients for the best results.

 Post oak trees grow in dry wooded areas and thrive best in hardiness zones 3-9.

 The wood of the post oak tree is sturdy and heavy, and it is often used for railroad ties and posts.
-The larger trees are used for lumber.
-Post oak trees hybridize well with the southern live oak, which can add curb appeal to your property.
+The more giant trees are used for lumber.
+Post oak trees hybridize well with the southern live oak, adding curb appeal to your property.

 Post-Oak Trees are For Sale at Garden Plants Nursery with Low Prices and Fast Shipping